-It’s so disappointing when you reach into the freezer for that bit of ice cream you’ve been saving as your reward for a long day and find a freezer-burned lump of a cold mess.
-Fortunately, there are steps you can take to prevent this tragedy from ever happening.
+It's so disappointing when you reach into the freezer for that bit of ice cream you've been saving as your reward for a long day and find a freezer-burned lump of a cold mess.
+Fortunately, there are steps you can take to prevent this tragedy from ever happening in the first place.

-All frozen food is at risk of freezer burn, which happens when moisture meets air and refreezes.
-Those crunchy ice crystals on the top of your ice cream are still technically safe to eat, but it’s definitely not the premium ice cream experience you were hoping for.
+All frozen food (yes, that means your freezer meals, frozen meat, veggies, and baked goods) is at risk of freezer burn, which happens when moisture meets air and refreezes.
+Those crunchy ice crystals on the top of your ice cream are still technically safe to eat, but it's definitely not the premium ice cream experience you were hoping for.

 Nobody knows more about keeping ice cream in top condition than the team at Ben & Jerry's.
 They've shared six tips to prevent freezer burn so that your ice cream stays in perfect shape.
 Read on for the best way to prevent freezer burn.